 I created this grain-free gluten-free flour combo many, many years back on my blog and have been using it ever since.
 It is my almond flour and potato starch combo.

-This amazing combo pancake idea came from my Sweet Potato Cinnamon Muffins.
+This delicious vegan pancake idea came from my Vegan Sweet Potato Cinnamon Muffins, which uses the almond flour/starch combo.
 That recipe resulted in such a soft, light muffin that I had been wanting to try it as pancakes.
-So, I changed up my recipe a bit to turn it into a pancake recipe and voila, heaven on a plate.
+So, I changed up my recipe a bit to turn it into a pancake recipe and voila, fluffy sweet potato pancakes.

 - blanched almond flour